tilomitra/teach-me-product/markdown/1_Intro/2_Introduction-to-product-management.md

 ### Knowing the space
 What are the trends?
 This can be broad and include things like:
 -   *New technology adoption* - Aare users adopting new technologies (e.g., smartwatches, VR devices, IOT, etc.) and what might be the implications and opportunities for you?
 Facebook was mindful of the rapid adoption of mobile devices and committed resources to creating a great mobile experience.
-By the end of 2014, 85% of monthly active users access Facebook through mobile and 70% of Facebook's ad revenue comes from mobile ([source](http://www.businessinsider.com/facebook-daily-active-users-q4-2014-2015-1)).
+By the end of 2014, 85% of monthly active users access Facebook through mobile and 70% of Facebook's ad revenue comes from mobile[source](http://www.businessinsider.com/facebook-daily-active-users-q4-2014-2015-1 "More Than 80% Of Facebook's Daily Users Are Mobile").
 -   *Policy* - Is relevant policy changing or possible to shift?
 For example, if you're AirBnB, something like [Prop F](http://www.latimes.com/business/technology/la-fi-tn-airbnb-prop-f-san-francisco-20151029-htmlstory.html) could have a significant impact on you.
 -   *Consumer preferences* - How are relevant consumer preferences changing and what's driving them?
 Let's say you're in the business of selling clothes and data suggests that consumers are preferring to try clothing in-store to determine the right fit, and purchase online so they can explore designs and compare prices.
 You may want to then better facilitate the experience through your product.
 -   *Shifts in labor, practices, business models, etc.* - Are models in an entire space changing?
 For example, with the rapid growth in self-employed workers, Intuit expanded its QuickBooks Online offering to include [QuickBooks Online Self-Employed](http://marketmadhouse.com/intuit-growing-with-the-freelance-economy/) so bookkeeping needs for these workers are met.